-Shutters over large windows and glass doors can help prevent windstorm damage.
-Hurricane Shutter Designs, Form T450, includes five hurricane shutter designs with recommendations for a variety of window and door openings in masonry and wood-frame buildings.
+Protect large windows and glass doors from windstorm damage with hurricane shutters.
+Hurricane Shutter Designs, Form T450, includes five designs with recommendations for a variety of window and door openings in masonry and wood-frame buildings.
 Designs include illustrations, materials lists, and step-by-step instructions.
 Details are also available for Latin America in Spanish.

 Hurricane Shutter Design Considerations for Florida, Form T460, is a regionalized version of the Hurricane Shutter Designs publication specific to Florida.